tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_ping_subscriptions_on_versions_counts_monthly %}

-**Description:** Self-Managed subscriptions and seats sending a ping from a version of GitLab with the metric instrumented by month.
+**Description:** Self-Managed / Dedicated subscriptions and seats sending a ping from a version of GitLab with the metric instrumented by month.
 The counts of subscriptions and seats are specific to the metric and month, but the same across editions.
 This model is used as an input for the `metric/version check` estimation grains in xMAU/PI reporting.

 _Note: This model is not expected to be used much (if at all) for analysis.
 The main purpose of the model is to create inputs for the estimation lineage._